Elasticity bounds from Effective Field Theory

-The analysis can be extended to finite strain and leads us to another important result: the existence of a maximum strain $\varepsilon_{\text{max}}$ that can be supported by the system before the onset of one of the aforementioned pathologies.
-How $\varepsilon_{\text{max}}$ depends on the hardening exponents is shown in Fig.~\ref{fig1} (see Eqns.~\eqref{emax} and \eqref{emaxSL} for more details).\footnote{Let us remark that, as can be inferred from Eq.~\eqref{sigma2}, the power-law scaling can really be reached only for $\varepsilon \gtrsim 2$.
-Therefore, the limits shown in Fig.~\ref{fig1} can only be extended to a material following \eqref{nonlin} at large strains in the bluish part of the diagram.} We interpret $\varepsilon_{\text{max}}$ as the \textit{breaking (failure) point} of the materials described by our benchmark models.\footnote{The fate of the material past $\varepsilon_{\text{max}}$ is not entirely within the reach of the lowest order Lagrangian given in~\eqref{action}.
-If $\varepsilon_{\text{max}}$ is reached due to a gradient instability, the outcome also depends on the type of the tentative higher order stabilizing terms.
-In the case when they give rise to a positive $k^4$ correction to the phonon frequency squared, the instability will be slow and soft.
-One can speculate that this corresponds to the \textit{necking} phenomenon -- a~decrease in the cross-sectional area of a material sample that is often seen under tensile stress.
-In that case, the onset of the instability does not really correspond to the material breaking apart.
-Still it certainly marks the limit of the elastic behaviour.
-See \textit{e.g.} \cite{PhysRevB.76.064120,PhysRevLett.58.1035,PhysRevB.38.185,PhysRevLett.59.1329,PhysRevLett.78.4063,RevModPhys.46.83,PhysRevLett.91.135501,PhysRevB.89.184111} for some references on how the failure of a solid proceeds via the so-called soft phonon instability.
-It appears to us, though, that this is not the only possibility -- for different stabilizing terms the breaking instability could be a {\it hard} process.
-Since we leave the stabilizing terms unspecified, we shall abuse the language and identify the gradient instability seen in the EFT with the breaking of the material. }
+The analysis can be extended to finite strain and as mentioned above leads us to another important result: the existence of a maximum strain $\varepsilon_{\text{max}}$ that can be supported by the system before the onset of one of the aforementioned pathologies.
+How $\varepsilon_{\text{max}}$ depends on the strain exponents is shown in Fig.\ref{fig1}; the exact analytic expressions can be found in the Appendix.\footnote{Let us remark that, as can be inferred from Eq.~\eqref{sigma2}, the power-law scaling can really be reached only for $\varepsilon \gtrsim 2$.
+Therefore, the limits shown in Fig.~\ref{fig1} can only be extended to a material following \eqref{nonlin} at large strains in the bluish part of the diagram.} We must emphasize that the $\varepsilon_{\text{max}}$ obtained in this way is not meant to be the actual maximum deformation that a material with the aforementioned scaling properties can withstand, but rather an upper bound on it.
+Still, this already provides quite a lot of information.
+For instance, in the large (yellowish) area of Fig.~\ref{fig1} where $\varepsilon_{\text{max}}$ only reaches values of~$\sim1$, one can already discard the existence of very elastic materials that exhibit scaling as in \eqref{power} with those scaling exponents.